Interaction-resolved decomposition of multi-qubit unitaries via computational-basis phases: Interaction-resolved Quantum Optimal Control

-\paragraph{Pulse Parametrization and Optimization}
+\subsection{Pulse Parametrization and Optimization}

-The coherent manipulation of solid-state spin registers relies on external microwave (MW) control fields that drive transitions between coupled electronic and nuclear spins.
-In the NV center, such controls enable Hamiltonian engineering and noise-resilient quantum operations have been performed for specific use cases~\cite{Chen,ccenter,unden2019revealing,wang2025circuit,morzhin,henriksen,deffnerQSL,TammIneq} primarily through temporal~\cite{khaneja2005optimal, barnes2017fast, reich2012monotonically} and spectral~\cite{ caneva2011chopped, theis2018counteracting, guery2019shortcuts} pulse shaping techniques .
-A control field can be expressed as a modulated carrier,
+We control the system by optimizing the temporal shape of the Rabi frequency appearing in Eq.~\eqref{eq:H_NV_RWA_main}.
+We start by the parametrization

+with frequency amplitudes $a_{i}$ carrying the physical units of the control envelope, control frequencies $\omega_{c,i}$, and control phases $\phi_{c,i}$.
+The resulting parameters are collected into a time-independent parameter

-where the envelope is parameterized by amplitudes $a_i$, frequencies $\omega_i$, and phases $\phi_i$.
-The multiplicative factor $w_\alpha(t)$, was added on top, and is a Tukey (tapered cosine) window that smoothly turns the pulse on and off,
+which are to be optimized iteratively.
+All optimized pulse parameters, resulting in the following, are provided in the public repository~\cite{baran2026_multiqubit_control}.
+The multiplicative factor $\chi(t)$ is a Tukey (tapered cosine) window that smoothly turns the pulse on and off,